 If you’re hiking along the PCT overnight for any length of time there are several permit considerations.
 This page has all the information you need about permits if you’re hiking along the Pacific Crest Trail.
 Keep in mind that if you’re section hiking OR thru-hiking there are likely multiple types of permits you’ll need to obtain from multiple agencies.
 Also, be aware that permit rules change every year and there is lots of outdated information out there.

 PCT Permit Information

-Permit Information for Thru-Hikers
+Permit Information for long-distance hikers

 If you’re planning a thru-hike of the PCT you will be crossing through land that is regulated by local, state, federal, and other independent agencies and organizations all with their own regulations and permit requirements.
 Luckily there is a Long-Distance Permit available to hikers that are planning to do over 500 continuous miles on the trail either by foot or by horseback.
 A long-distance permit is not the only permit you need if you are attempting a thru-hike.
 Here’s everything you need to know about the long-distance permit that can be issued by the PCTA.